Mary E. McClymont, President & CEO

-After starting at the Foundation as the Receptionist-Administrative Assistant in 2010 – her first job after college – Alyssa became the Administrative Associate in 2011 and Manager of Administration in 2012.
+After starting at the Foundation as the Receptionist-Administrative Assistant in 2010, Alyssa became the Administrative Associate in 2011, the Manager of Administration in 2012, and the Director of Administration in 2017.
 In that capacity, she manages human resources and oversees office operations, including preparation of the Foundation’s annual budget.
-She also helps with facilities management and the Foundation’s space rental program.
+She also manages the Foundation’s space rental program and helps with facilities management.

 Robert Shull, Program Director for Workers' Rights

 Since 2008, Mr. Shull has been the Public Welfare Foundation’s Program Director for Workers’ Rights, running a grant-making portfolio aimed at improving working conditions for low-wage workers.